 Lloydminster area players make Junior, Senior football teams

-A number of local football players will be heading to Calgary for the Football Alberta Senior and Junior Bowls this May Long Weekend.
+A number of local football players will be heading to Red Deer this weekend for mini-camps with Football Alberta.
 (Photo by Skitterphoto)

 Lloydminster area football players have made it to provincial championships.
 The 30th annual Senior Bowl and inaugural Junior Bowl is bringing young local talent to Hellard Field at Shouldice Athletic Park in Calgary on Monday, May 20.